sysgears/grain/docs/latest.markdown

 `page` variable is just a Groovy map.
 You can add keys to this map in the page code or make other changes, but these changes will be only visible to the page itself, they will not be visible to other pages.

+####Site variable

-All the keys from SiteConfig.groovy are accessible through `site` variable.
-For example to get configured URL of the site one can use this code:
+`site` variable provides access to all the properties declared in SiteConfig.groovy.
+For example, in order to get configured URL of the site one can use this code:
 ``` grain:nl
 <a href="${site.url}">Home</a>